Unike267/Thesis/README.md

 ## Implementation

-We are beginning the first practical tests on the board.
+We are beginning the first practical tests on the board:

 - [cute_a7](https://ohwr.org/projects/cute-wr-a7/)
   - [gl:cute-wr-a7](https://gitlab.com/ohwr/project/cute-wr-a7)